Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-At this point, the algorithm will use the shadow vertex method with auxiliary objective $\vetheta$ and the given objective $\vecc$ to find its solution.
-We end \Cref{sec:algorithm} with a proof that the resulting solution is feasible up to primal feasibility tolerances and satisfies the complementary slackness up to optimality tolerance, indicating that the returned solution satisfies all requirements.
+We end \Cref{sec:algorithm} with a proof that the resulting solution is primal feasible up to primal feasibility tolerance, dual feasible up to the dual feasibility tolerance, and that it satisfies the complementary slackness up to optimality tolerance, indicating that the returned solution satisfies all requirements.

 \paragraph{Running time bound} \Cref{sec:mathysection} folds the variable bounds into the constraint matrix and considers linear programs of the form